Moving Expense Deductions

 Example:

 If the taxpayer did not have a previous job, worked part-time, or was unemployed, then the new job location must be at least 50 miles from the old residence.
-The distance and time test does not have to be met by members of the Armed Forces if their move is to a permanent change of station (Form 3903 instructions).
+The distance and time test need not be met by members of the Armed Forces if their move is to a permanent change of station (Form 3903 instructions).
 The moving expense deduction is also available to people moving from the United States or its possessions to a foreign country, or vice versa, and is also available to aliens who are not United States citizens.

 39 Week Test for Employees